gSchool/ada-CS-Fundamentals-Internship/09-graphs-p2/02-dijkstra.md

 For example, in the diagram above the edge from Node A to Node B has a weight of 10.
 10 is clearly less than our current estimate of the cost to travel from Node A to B, infinity, so we update the cost of traveling from Node A to Node B to be the lesser value of 10.

-We add our start node to a list of visited nodes, and the neighbors of our start node to the queue of nodes that still need to be visited.
+We add our start node to a list of visited nodes.

 In the diagram above, visited nodes and edges are identified in teal.

 ```
 current: A

 visited nodes: A

-queue: B, D, E

 costs/distances:
     - A: 0